mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 Next, set “Auto-refresh” to the smallest interval possible (1h), and change the “Period” to whatever works best for you (1 second or 5 seconds)

-You will see analysis on number of times cats and dogs detected by NVIDIA Jetson Nano
+You will see analysis on number of times different dinosaurs detected by NVIDIA Jetson Nano

 NOTE: These metrics will only appear once they have been sent to Cloudwatch via the Lambda code running on edge.
 It may take some time for them to appear after your model is deployed and running locally.
 If they do not appear, then there is a problem somewhere in the pipeline.